Hosted Datasets

 module.
 See the SciServer module API Documentation to learn how to use these commands.

 The sections below describe each of the datasets available through SciServer.
-Click on one of the gray boxes to see full information about that dataset.
+Click on one of the gray bubbles to the right of the dataset name to expand the section and see full information about that dataset.

 SciServer makes a number of datasets directly available in SciServer Compute in the form of Public Data Volumes.
 To use these data volumes in your research or education activities, you will need to mount them to a virtual container at the time you create that container.
 See the instructions on How to create a new container to learn how to mount a Public Data Volume.